W3rni0/NahamCon_CTF_2020/readme.md

 **flag{wham_bam_thank_you_for_the_flag_maam}**

-**Solution:** With the challenge we get a unknown file, we can use the file command to see that this is a PNG image, but it seems we can't open the image in an image viewer, so we can guess that the image is corrupted, we can verify that by using the tool pngcheck:
+**Solution:** With the challenge we get a unknown file, we can use the file command to see that this is a PNG image, but it seems we can't open the image in an image viewer, so we can guess that the image is corrupted, we can verify that by using a tool called pngcheck:

 ![](assets//images//pang_1.png)